Today’s children and young people have grown up with the internet and social media.

 Some of the inherent dangers of the internet come from people with a sexual interest in children and young people who use chat rooms and social media to get close to them.
 This is known as grooming – unfortunately the internet has made it easier for strangers to groom children from a distance.

-Online grooming is one kind of child sexual exploitation where children and young people are manipulated, or forced, to take part in sexually based activities.
+Online grooming is a form of child sexual exploitation where children and young people are manipulated, or forced, to take part in sexually based activities.

 It is relatively easy to monitor the online activities of younger children; however, as they grow up and spend more time in their bedrooms or away from home it becomes much more difficult.